 - no reward caps - unlike many other cards, there are no caps on the amount of points you can earn

-Of course on the drawback is that the Sapphire Preferred card does have an annual fee so the extra rewards do come at a cost.
+Of course on the drawback is that the Preferred version does have an annual fee so the extra rewards do come at a cost.
 But for many people, it makes sense if they plan on using the card for the majority of their credit card spending.
 Plus, the Preferred also offers some additional benefits which I will discuss in a moment.

 How do you spend points?